ARTI-INTEL/GU2-24AM-Radar/readme.md

 Opening Command promt and running:

-cd C:\Users\faiqi\Documents\Coding\VS Code Codes\Assignments\GU2 24Air Radar\Backend
+cd C:\Users\(user)\Downloads\GU2 24Air Radar

 Or
-Right clicking the backend folder in file explorer and click Open in Terminal
+Right clicking the Project folder in file explorer and click Open in Terminal

-Run the backend server:
+Run the server:

 npm run dev